 Factors for Fewer Triples

 The most obvious reason for the change is smaller ballparks.
-Looking at the people near the top in triples throughout the years are players who played in cavernous ballparks, like Yankee Stadium, Comiskey Park in Chicago, Briggs Field in Detroit, Municipal Stadium in Cleveland and Forbes Field in Pittsburgh.
+Looking at the people near the top in triples throughout the years are players who played in cavernous ballparks, like Yankee Stadium, Comiskey Park in Chicago, Briggs Field in Detroit, Municipal Stadium in Cleveland, and Forbes Field in Pittsburgh.
 A ball hit in the gap there could mean a long run for the outfielders.

-Yankee Stadium, for example, was 480 to center before they moved it in to 457 (461 in left center), where it stayed until the mid-‘70s.
+Yankee Stadium, for example, was 480 to center before they moved it into 457 (461 in left-center), where it stayed until the mid-‘70s.
 Lou Gehrig had nine seasons of double-digit triples, including 18 or more twice, and Joe DiMaggio topped double digits eight times.
 Earle Combs, the Yankees’ centerfielder before DiMaggio, had three seasons of 21 or more triples.

 Some of the change also has to do with changes in hitting styles.
 Even with more players swinging for the fences in the 1930s, the prevailing hitting approach was still a slashing, line-drive style aiming for the lines and the outfield gaps.
 After that, home run swings became more popular.

 Another factor, although probably minor, is an improvement in gloves for outfielders.
-The difference in a glove from 2019 and 1945 is quite significant, at least several inches more of webbing.
+The difference in a glove between 2019 and 1945 is quite significant, with at least several inches more of webbing.
 While it may not have made a huge difference, snagging a ball in the webbing may have reduced someone’s totals from 18 triples to 16.

-Wilson's Record is Safe
+Wilson's Record Is Safe

 I think it’s safe to say that Chief Wilson’s record is safe for a long time, perhaps forever.
 It may even be quite a while before we see someone reach halfway there again.
 Chicks may dig the long ball, but it seems no one even notices the three-base hit.